8 Best Wineries in Niagara-on-the-Lake for Lunch

 5. Reif

-Reif’s Sensory Garden is a little outdoor oasis, tucked away in an out-of-sight area framed by lush greenery.
+Reif’s Sensory Garden is a little outdoor oasis, tucked away in an out-of-sight area framed by beautiful greenery.

 It’s a great spot to unwind and enjoy a leisurely lunch away from the hustle and bustle of downtown Niagara-on-the-Lake.

-When it comes to the menu here, you’ll find smash burgers, paninis, salads, and snacks like crudité and hummus.
+When it comes to the menu here, you’ll find smash burgers, sandwiches, and snacks like charcuterie.

 One thing to note: this is an outdoor kitchen that’s open seasonally from May to October.